seanbreckenridge/list_gh_contributions/README.md

 Options:
+  --github-token PATH  Text file which contains your Github token  [required] --fetch-schema       indicate if we want to fetch the schema from the
+                       transport using an introspection query

-  --github-token PATH  Text file which contains your Github token  [required] --to-csv             Convert output to CSV instead --help               Show this message and exit.
+  --to-csv             Convert output to CSV instead --help               Show this message and exit.
 ```